schoningerJim/cabbageDetection/README.md

 Once the [Installation](#installation) done, you will have 2 choices:

 - Run the detection in a single thread
-- Run the detection with multiprocessing to increase the performance Both of the above scrips can take a lot of input parameter to change their behaviour such as the ID of the camera, the camera size, the number of parallel worker for the multi processing script.
+- Run the detection with multiprocessing to increase the performance

+Both of the above scrips can take a lot of input parameter to change their behaviour such as the ID of the camera, the camera size, the number of parallel worker for the multi processing script.
+Run them with the following command but be sure to be in your virtual environment first:

+`python NAME_OF_THE_SCRIPT.py --param1=XX --param2=XX `

 ## Results